MEDIA

 Preservationists hope plaque is first step toward rebirth of storied Homewood house

-The reveal of the historial marker in front of 7107 apple Street.
+The reveal of the historical marker in front of 7107 Apple Street.

 Old Pittsburgh Post Gazette